Abdul71/abdul71.github.io/index.md

 Abdelrahman: ml_researcher. engineer. programmer. football_enthusiast.
 {% endhighlight %}

 I am a a Master’s student in Computer Science at the [University of Rochester](https://rochester.edu/).
 I am currently a graduate ML researcher at the [ROC HCI](https://roc-hci.com/) Lab under the supervision of Professor [Ehsan Hoque](https://hoques.com/).
-I have previous experience in Cryptography research under Professor [Muthu Venkitasubramaniam](https://muthu.georgetown.domains/).
 My research focuses on Multimodal Learning, Medical AI, and building robust & unbiased ML/DL pipelines.
 I’m passionate about leveraging AI for accessibility, early disease screening, and assistive technologies.
 I am a huge [Al-Ahly]() and [AC-Milan]() fan and I enjoy playing football and Fifa in my free time.

 ## Work